Netrunner-Academy/netrunner.academy/src/content/docs/os-security/chromeos.md

 ![](../../../assets/cros-vms.png)
 Image from [Zack Reizner's BlinkOn conference presentation](https://youtu.be/BD_lcnkNAk4?feature=shared&t=925)

+The shell inside of the Linux environment is running over a vsock which is exposed to users over CroSH.

+### Garcon

+Garcon is a daemon that runs inside Linux containers on Chrome OS devices.
+Its primary purpose is to facilitate bi-directional communication between the container and the host system, enabling seamless integration of Linux applications within the Chrome OS ecosystem.

+It connects to [concierge](#concierge) with gRPC over vsock.

+Host system IP tables rules prevent external connections to Garcon sockets

+It runs entirely within the Linux container.

+### Virtio-Wayland

+Uses a custom virtio-based protocol.
+The device implementation is in CrosVM while the driver implementation is in the guest kernel.
+CrosVM makes host-side wayland connections, buffers, and pipes on behalf of the guest kernel.

+There is also a user-space component called [Sommelier](#sommelier).

+### Sommelier

+Implementing X11 over wayland usually means the compositor gives X11 applications extra privileges which ordinary wayland applications don't have.
+Sommelier doesn't grant applications those privileges, but rather tricks them into thinking they have them.
+This is to keep good security while being very useful.

+### LXD

+Run by [Maitred](#maitred).
+Responsible for downloading, creating and running containers.
+While the default is a Crostini-flavoured Debian, any Linux distribution that LXC supports can be used (Arch, Gentoo, Kali, etc.).

+### Termina

+Read-only, dm-verity verified.
+Downloaded, updated and verified by component updater.
+Termina is the ChromeOS "baseboard", tatl for x86, tael for ARM.

+### Limitations

+- No "super" apps - screen locks, screen capture, accessibility tools
+- No raw access to hardware devices
+- No data link layer access (i.e. layer 2 network access)
+- No KVM access
+- No access to Chrome data (history, cookies, Google account)
+- No sound, USB peripherals, GPU access, IPv6

 ## Core Scheduling

 Recent CPU vulnerabilities, particularly those targeting hyperthreading, have highlighted security risks.
 The discovery of [Microarchitectural Data Sampling (MDS) attacks](https://mdsattacks.com/), like [Rogue In-Flight Data Load (RIDL)](https://mdsattacks.com/files/ridl.pdf) and [fallout](https://mdsattacks.com/files/fallout.pdf), allows malicious actors to exploit weaknesses within a CPU core.
 These attacks enable one hyperthread to glean sensitive data from another by analyzing side-channel information.
 While disabling hyperthreading is a typical defense against such vulnerabilities, it often comes at the expense of processing speed.<sup>[3](https://chromeos.dev/en/posts/improving-chromeos-performance-with-core-scheduling)</sup> Google's bug hunters blog has an [excellent writeup on MDS attacks](https://bughunters.google.com/blog/4712170091839488/no-more-speculation-exploiting-cpu-side-channels-for-real) for those that want to learn more about MDS vulnerabilities.